Research on CBD and Child Anxiety

 This all points to immune response and gut bacteria (arbitrators of our immune response).

 So...enough with the doom and gloom about things we can't change.

 All these systems (brain, immune, stress response, etc) are plastic...they can change all the time!

 What does research show for CBD and child anxiety

 Just a refresher for how CBD might help with child anxiety:

-- Stress response - key to calming further damage and anxiety pathway triggers
+- Stress response - the key to calming further damage and anxiety pathway triggers

-- Cortisol - stress hormone which does the damage to the hippocampus
+- Cortisol - the stress hormone which does the damage to the hippocampus

 - Hippocampus - brain area under assault from stress, infection, and over-anxious parenting

 - CBD and child anxiety studies